abilandz/NAT3054/Lecture_3/make.md

 - _static_ &mdash; the actual library is placed in the final program during compilation;
 - _shared_ &mdash; only a reference to the library is placed inside the final program (i.e. program is _linked_ with a library).

-A static library is commonly stored in a file with an extension ```.a```, while a shared library is in a file with ```.so``` extension.
-The main disadvantage of static libraries is the code bloat and the resulting waste of disk space, because the very same code with compiled functions appears in different programs.
+A static library is commonly stored in a file with an extension ```.a```, while a shared library in a file with ```.so``` extension.
+The main disadvantage of static libraries is the code bloat and the resulting waste of disk space, because the very same code with pre-compiled functions appears in different programs.
 In addition, if a change is introduced in a static library, all programs using that library must be recompiled.
 On the other hand, programs linked with shared libraries do not need to be recompiled when changes are introduced in those libraries &mdash; only the libraries need to be recompiled.
 When it comes to performance, programs using static libraries will run slightly faster, because all the symbols in the library are already resolved at compile time (with shared libraries, they need to be resolved at run time).
 Once compiled, programs using static libraries no longer depend on those libraries, which removes the external dependency on library version (this is particularly relevant when a major upgrade of the underlying operating system is performed, during which most libraries are updated to a newer version).
 In what follows next, we focus on shared libraries, using as an example code written in C/C++ programming language, and compiled via the open-source **gcc** compiler (originally, _GNU C Compiler_, lated renamed into _GNU Compiler Collection_).

 The stages needed in the project development utilizing shared libraries can be delineated as follows: